KSSidll/Arru/README.md

 - Comparisons between prices at different shops
 - Ranking of categories and shops based on total money spent
 - Merging capabilities for categories, shops, products and producers

-# Plans for the future updates (Roadmap)

-- Alternative names for Products and Product Categories for easier searching
-- Filtering for easier searching
-- Groups to aggregate data for easier analysis
-- Cloud backups (most likely Google Drive)
-- Option to use an online database (most likely Firebase)
-- Exporting and importing app data as CSV (currently can only perform a backup in the app folder)

 # Tech Stack & Libraries